 Who is Involved?

 Stephen Leaders are the ones who oversee and direct our Stephen Ministry.
-We have two Stephen Leaders.
-They are Don Baggett and Jon Ann Thompson.
+Our Stephen leader is Don Baggett.

 Care receivers are the recipients of Stephen Ministers’ care.
 They are people from our parish who are experiencing divorce, grief, loss of a job, loneliness, illness, or other life difficulties, including persons who are caregivers for others.